Blog

 3

-Policy arguments usually happen because the client did not see the rule early enough.
+Most policy arguments happen because the client did not see the rule early enough.

 The cancellation policy template

-Use this as a base.
-Adjust the notice window and fee level to match how much travel and preparation your team reserves around the visit.
+Use this as a starting point.
+Adjust the notice window and fee level to match how hard the slot is to refill and how much travel time you are reserving.

-Start with the version that best matches your service model.
+Pick the version that best matches your service model and average travel commitment.

 We ask for at least 48 hours’ notice if you need to cancel or move your appointment.
 Changes made inside 48 hours may incur a cancellation fee because we reserve both the appointment time and the travel time required to attend your visit.